galeone/galeone.github.io/_posts/2021-12-11-advent-of-code-tensorflow.md

 I'm doing this for fun (and I'm having fun, really), so expect another article for day 2 coming soon!

 For any feedback or comment, please use the Disqus form below - thanks!

+PS: I'm posting all the solutions also on GitHub, you can find them here: https://github.com/galeone/tf-aoc